SyedGMIbrahim/SyedGMIbrahim/README.md

 ---

 ### 💼 Experience & Portfolio Highlights
-* 💻 **Experience:** Web Developer & Editor for ADGVIT[cite: 1] and former Frontend Developer Intern at Aarvasa, where I built responsive React.js and Tailwind CSS interfaces[cite: 1].
+* 💻 **Experience:** Web Developer & Editor for ADGVIT and former Frontend Developer Intern at Aarvasa, where I built responsive React.js and Tailwind CSS interfaces.
-* 🚀 **BuildBuddy:** Developed an AI project scaffolding platform generating complete application structures from natural language using Next.js, TypeScript, PostgreSQL, and Prisma[cite: 1].
+* 🚀 **BuildBuddy:** Developed an AI project scaffolding platform generating complete application structures from natural language using Next.js, TypeScript, PostgreSQL, and Prisma.
-* 💳 **Digital Transaction Platform:** Built a secure transaction management system with the MERN stack, Zod, and JWT authentication[cite: 1].
+* 💳 **Digital Transaction Platform:** Built a secure transaction management system with the MERN stack, Zod, and JWT authentication.
-* 🎬 **Cineflix:** Created a movie streaming web application utilizing React, Vite, Appwrite, and the TMDB API[cite: 1].
+* 🎬 **Cineflix:** Created a movie streaming web application utilizing React, Vite, Appwrite, and the TMDB API.

 ---